 A few days ago, my good friend Christine and I were chatting about the games we played as kids.
-Now with our mandated quarantine, we’re spending a lot more time indoors with the family entertaining ourselves.
-It was then I remembered that about 3 years ago, I started this post, and while it was completed, I never got around to adding photos to it.
-She also mentioned that she also started a post of her own, incorporating both board games and outdoor games, so we decided that we’d go live together so you can have the best of both worlds.
+Now, with our mandated quarantine, we’re spending a lot more time indoors with the family, entertaining ourselves.
+It was then that I remembered that about 3 years ago, I started this post, and while it was completed, I never got around to adding photos to it.
+She also mentioned that she has also started a post of her own, incorporating both board games and outdoor games, so we decided that we’d go live together, so you can have the best of both worlds.

-In the old school classic game of Risk, players build their own armies and take over the world.
+In the old-school classic game of Risk, players build their own armies and take over the world, though strategic planning and tactical maneuvers are needed to successfully conquer the world.
+This game is perfect for players ages 8 and up.
 This is an excellent game for those who love strategic thinking.

-Monopoly is often where everyone’s head goes first when they think of old school board games.
+When they think of old-school board games, everyone’s head goes first to Monopoly.
 Games can be long and get pretty heated as people buy up real estate around the board, but they’re oh so much fun.
-There are many variations of this classic, including an electronic version, one for kids, and even those based on popular tv shows.
+There are many variations of this classic, including an electronic version, one for kids, and even those based on popular TV shows.
 It’s also the one game that you may want to reconsider if you have family members who hate losing.
-I’m always being called a cheater whenever our family plays as I almost always win!
+I’m always being called a cheater whenever our family plays, as I almost always win!

-Rummikub is played much like the classic card game but instead is played with tiles.
-Collect sets and runs until you use up all the tiles in your hand.
+Rummikub is played much like the classic card game, but instead is played with tiles.
+Collect sets and run until you use up all the tiles in your hand.
+A great old-school classic game for all ages!
+This game is especially perfect for those who enjoy card games, but with a twist.
 Such a fun choice for family game night!

 Parcheesi is the American version of the Royal Game of India.
 Race around the board, capture other players, block their paths, and find your way home in this game that has been beloved for generations.

 Scrabble is a fantastic crossword game for players of all ages.
-Little ones can work on their spelling skills, while the older set can have a fierce competition to get the highest score with high valued words.
+Little ones can work on their spelling skills, while the older set can have fierce competition to get the highest score with high-valued words.

 Now there are a few more that I can also list, such as Trouble, Guess Who?, Operation, Connect 4, Clue, Chutes and Ladders, Battleship, and even Candyland for the younger ones in the household.
-All fun old school board games that you should have on your shelf.
+These are all fun old-school board games that you should have on your shelf.